strimzi/proposals/028-service-binding.md

 * **port** - port number
 * **userName** - username, optional
 * **password** - password or token, optional
-* **certificate** - certificate, optional
+* **certificates** - one or more certificates, optional

-Some of this comes from the `Kafka` CR and some from `KafkaUser`.
-Below is detailed the requirements for different configurations of Strimzi and why the current behaviour does not conform to the Service Binding spec.
+Currently some of this comes from the `Kafka` CR, some from a certificate secret and some from `KafkaUser`.

-## Binding to a Kafka cluster with no TLS or authentication
+## Host and port

-The bootstrapServers address for clients to use is currently in the `status` of the `Kafka CR`:
+The host and port for clients to use is currently contained in the bootstrapServers address in the `status` of the `Kafka CR`:

 ``` yaml
 status: